|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 If you're making this cake for kids, call it a "Better Than Anything Cake!"
 Another name for the cake, Robert Redford Cake, probably dates back to the 1970s.

 This is a popular, irresistible chocolate cake dessert with loads of chocolate, caramel topping, candy bars, and whipped topping.

 Use your favorite chocolate cake recipe or bake a cake with a cake mix for this scrumptious dessert.

-- 6 chocolate covered toffee bars or 1 1/3 cups of toffee and chocolate chips (Heath Bar)
+6 chocolate-covered toffee bars, such as Heath bars, or 1 1/3 cups toffee and chocolate chips

-- One at a time, pour the fudge and butterscotch toppings and condensed milk over the top of the cake, letting each flavor soak in before adding the next.
+One at a time, pour the fudge and caramel or butterscotch toppings and condensed milk over the top of the cake, letting each flavor soak in before adding the next.

-- Crush three of the toffee candy bars and sprinkle over the top, or sprinkle with chocolate and toffee pieces.
+Crush 3 of the toffee candy bars and sprinkle over the top, or sprinkle with chocolate and toffee pieces.

-- Crush the three remaining toffee bars and sprinkle over the whipped topping.
+Crush the 3 remaining toffee bars and sprinkle over the whipped topping.